NIRSTORM: Optimizing fNIRS montage

 The next step is to merge the different montages.
 This is notably useful for detecting conflict between optodes, since launching the optimal montage several times, some optodes might be located too close to each other in the merged montage.
 NIRSTORM will generate a warning if the distance between two optodes is less than 1.5cm.

-Since our two ROIs were very close to each other, the following warning can be seen in the terminal:
+Since our two ROIs were very close to each other, the following warning can be seen in the report viewer:

-This warning indicates a conflict between detector 12 and detectors 5 and 7, and between detectors 13 and detectors 1 and 7.
+This warning indicates a conflict between detector 13 and detectors 1 and 7, between detectors 14 and detectors 3 and 7 and between source 4 and detector 7.

 If we open the montage, we can indeed see that detector 12 is very close to detectors 7 and 5, and also that detector 13 is close to detectors 1 and 7.
 The following figure shows a zoom on the merged montage, zoomed on the specific detector showing conflict.

-- One solution could be to identify the matching detector and to ‘fuse them’.
-For example, detectors 12 and 7 can be merged and considered as a unique detector located between D12 and D7.
+- One solution could be to identify the matching detector and to “fuse them”.
+For example, detectors 1 and 13 can be merged and considered as a unique detector located between D1 and D13.

 - The second solution would be to recompute the second optimal montage with a modified search space to avoid conflict with the first ROI (see next section).